 Step 1: Start with the Fundamentals

-Here are the main topics and keywords you should learn:
+If you want to learn SQL and how it can be used for manipulating data, here are the main topics and keywords you should learn:

-- BETWEEN statement
+- INSERT INTO statement

 As we discussed earlier, SQL is often used for data analysis.
-As a result, SQL offers a number of different functions that allow you to perform mathematical operations on the data in a database.
+As a result, it offers a number of different functions that allow you to perform mathematical operations on the data in a database.

 Here are the main topics you should learn about when you’re ready to explore connecting tables:

 There is no better way to practice SQL code than to work on a real-world project.
 This allows you to work on SQL projects that interest you instead of projects that are listed in an online SQL course or tutorial.

 Once you’ve mastered the fundamentals, start thinking about what you want to do that requires SQL.
 For example, you may want to build a database for your blog or analyze an interesting dataset you found online.
 There are endless simple SQL projects that you can practice with.
 Focusing on SQL projects for beginners will help you build foundational knowledge.